digital-loukoum/bunker/README.md

 # Bunker
-Bunker is a fast and compact JSON alternative to store, pass and retrieve data in a binary format with a friendly API.
+Bunker is a fast and compact JSON alternative to store and share data in a binary format with a friendly API.

 It can be compared to [MessagePack](https://msgpack.org/index.html) or [Protocol Buffers](https://developers.google.com/protocol-buffers).